pac-dan/pawsitive_training/README.md

 ![Video Player]()

 - The Video Player page is centered around the video element that plays the training lesson.
-- Navigation buttons for “Previous,” “Next,” and “All Lessons” allow sequential or direct access to lessons.
 - Thumbnails for the remaining lessons are displayed for quick navigation.

 </details>